 Her doomed UK-EU divorce deal represented a compromise.
 But the blurring of several of her so-called "red lines" on the limits of EU power sparked fury within her divided Conservative Party.
 As negotiations with Brussels brought more UK concessions, a string of government resignations followed.

-Amid the parliamentary deadlock in early 2019, pressure from Tory Europhiles obliged the prime minister to open the door to a Brexit delay — and engage in cross-party talks, which collapsed after a few weeks.
+Amid the parliamentary deadlock, pressure from Tory Europhiles obliged the prime minister to open the door to a Brexit delay — and engage in cross-party talks, which collapsed after a few weeks.